mcskinner/rust-rt/README.md

 After a bit of fidgeting I was then able to patch `enum_dispatch` back in for the `Hittable` and `HittableTrait` pair, plus a little bit of fancy footwork to declare a generic `impl<T: Into<Hittable>> From<T> for Shape` once and for all.

 I'm still not sure I love this final approach, since it's closed to modification (no new subclasses without adding to the enum).
 But at least it's working and I can move on with the rest of the exercises.

+#### Round 3

+I tried to get rid of some duplication, both using template parameters and `Box<dyn HittableTrait>`, and failed both times.

+With template parameters, it wanted me to implement for every subtype.
+I couldn't figure out the generic logic.
+Re-read my reference though and might try that again.

+For `Box` the blocker was all the `derive`'d functionality, like `Debug` and `Clone` which are used somewhat extensively.
+That seems like a lot to sacrifice for a not-technically-required open-closed implementation.